Chapter 2: Biology -- The Rules for Life

 Delving deeper for an understanding about which rules might be associated with which entities, we are faced with the same dilemma as when deciding at what point a collection of atoms might eventually become living matter.
 Stem-cells, almost spontaneously, begin to follow rules related to the role required of them in a specific environment.
 They seem to develop and grow entirely in response to their situation.
 It's interesting to examine the mechanisms involved where they follow both the rules that apply to all stem-cells, and also obey an independent set of rules specifying a group dynamic.
 Indications are that new cells receive instructions in the form of chemical signals from surrounding cells, encouraging them to perform in a role that will be of benefit to the group as a whole ( Stem-Cell Niche ).

-2.11Molecules for Life did not Exist at the Big Bang.
+2.11Molecules for Life did not Exist at the Big Bang

-At the moment our universe was born, most scientists agree that visible matter consisted mainly of simple atoms like Hydrogen and Helium.
+At the moment our Universe was born, most scientists agree that visible matter consisted mainly of simple atoms like hydrogen and helium.
 Complex atomic structures were formed at a later time during the life-cycle of stars and galaxies.
 It is extremely unlikely that any complex molecules existed at the time of the Big Bang, and it must be assumed the material defining life has been incubated elsewhere at a later time.
 Even though the rules pertaining to life existed at the time of the Big Bang, the environment conducive to life was a long way off.

-2.12LegoLand Analogy – What is missing from the Inputs?
+2.12Lego-Land Analogy – What is missing from the Inputs?

-To try and understand this idea of rules pre-existing any circumstances where they might be applied, let's consider a hypothetical analogy.
+To try to understand this idea of rules pre-existing any circumstances where they might be applied, let's consider a hypothetical analogy.
 Imagine millions of Lego blocks were poured into a giant mixer.
-Left for long enough, the plasma of bricks could fall into place and form LegoLand.
+Left for long enough, the plasma of bricks could fall into place and form Lego-Land.
 It is easy to dismiss this outcome as absurd.
-And yet, we readily accept the idea that planet Earth and all human civilisation has resulted from exploding stars spewing particles into the galactic mixer.
+And yet, we readily accept the idea that planet Earth and all human civilization has resulted from exploding stars spewing particles into the galactic mixer.
 When the first Lego bricks were created, the designer could not have envisaged all possibilities resulting from their use.
-Similarly, the guys who built the giant mixer in our analogy, could not have imagined the device being used to organise Lego bricks into meaningful structures.
-So if LegoLand was the result of this experiment, there must have been extra input besides just the bricks and mixer.
+Similarly, the guys who built the giant mixer in our analogy, could not have imagined the device being used to organize Lego bricks into meaningful structures.
+So if Lego-Land was the result of this experiment, there must have been extra input besides just the bricks and mixer.
 This extra input must be quite independent of the building blocks or the environment.

-2.13Unfair Comparison between Lego Mixer and our Universe.
+2.13Unfair Comparison between Lego Mixer and our Universe

-Continuing with this analogy, let's contemplate what makes the LegoLand result so unbelievable.
+Continuing with this analogy, let's contemplate what makes the Lego-Land result so unbelievable.
 Comparing the experiment with the functioning of our Universe is grossly unfair for three basic reasons.
 Atomic particles are closely integrated with the laws-of-physics, almost as if they were originally part of the same design specification.
 Anything involving Lego bricks must rely on a tiny subset from the laws-of-physics, without benefit of co-working with these laws.
 Secondly, the experiment is seriously disadvantaged by the fact that it is only being run once, and thus there is no opportunity to modify the original design to cope with unanticipated situations.
-And thirdly, formation of LegoLand requires something not accessible from an environment composed solely of plastic blocks – Intelligent Life.
+And thirdly, formation of Lego-Land requires something not accessible from an environment composed solely of plastic blocks – Intelligent Life.
 In engineering terms, there is something magnificent about any design that stands the test of time, and behaves predictably in every possible future scenario.
 From a human perspective, this is impossible to achieve.
-Because the laws of physics and the atomic building blocks have remained unchanged for 14 billion years, one could be led to the conclusion that our universe is not the first where these rules have been trialled.
+Because the laws-of-physics and the atomic building blocks have remained unchanged for 14 billion years, one could be led to the conclusion that our Universe is not the first where these rules have been trialled.
 Alternatively, maybe the rules existed unchanged for eternity.

-2.14Humans are Constrained to the Role of Observers – Mysterious Forces at Work.
+2.14Humans are Constrained to the Role of Observers – Mysterious Forces at Work

-2.16Another example of the impact of the laws of physics on life – Dinosaurs.
+2.16Another example of the impact of the Laws-of-Physics on life – Dinosaurs

 As another example of how the laws-of-physics greatly influence what form life can take, consider how huge some species of dinosaur had become during their reign.
 Limitations were imposed on size, not just by how much food there was to eat, but also how much of it they could eat.
 If they were purely eating machines, surrounded by food, survival would not be driven by how fast they could travel – a small coefficient-of-drag did not play significantly in their design.
 These massive objects were seriously hampered by inertia.
 Perhaps they might have been able to grow even larger but were prevented from doing so purely on the grounds of logistics.
 Their huge bulk could have made them so lethargic that they became increasingly reluctant to make the effort to drag themselves far enough to find a mate – a fatal mistake in the plan for survival of any species.
 On a different planet, with quite different gravity, dinosaurs could have evolved to be similar shapes, but radically different dimensions.

-2.17Humans not respecting the Laws of Nature – Population Growth and Inevitability.
+2.17Humans not respecting the Laws of Nature – Population Growth and Inevitability

 Of particular interest to us humans is consideration of what might be limiting factors on the survival of our own species.
 All animals, with the notable exception of man, surrender gracefully to the dictates of nature that have been designed to ultimately benefit the whole planet and all forms of life.
 Outcomes might seem harsh on an individual basis, and entire species can become extinct to be replaced by new players.
 However, that is the broader cycle of life that we have been born to, and must accept.
 Humans have judged themselves to be positioned at the top of the intellectual tree on planet Earth.
 Note that other species might assess human intelligence somewhat differently, and could have made a collective decision not to openly challenge the claim.
 With unmatched ability to influence the planet on a large scale, it is understandable that humans might be tempted to believe they can operate outside the laws of nature.
 As mentioned previously, this is well demonstrated by the human population explosion over the past century.
-Population density, distribution and diversity have grown beyond the point where outcomes could be controlled by a handful of powerful leaders.
+Population density, distribution, and diversity have grown beyond the point where outcomes could be controlled by a handful of powerful leaders.
 There is now a degree of inevitability associated with the fate of humankind, and it certainly incorporates many undesirable components.
-One rather pessimistic interpretation might be that human civilisation has run its course, and now faces extinction according to the same rules that apply to all species.
+One rather pessimistic interpretation might be that human civilization has run its course, and now faces extinction according to the same rules that apply to all species.

-2.18Possibly a benefit in reverting to past dietary patterns; Slow evolution not keeping pace.
+2.18Possibly a benefit in reverting to past dietary patterns; Slow evolution not keeping pace

 Thanks to careful observation over many generations, guidelines for the good health of both individuals and planet Earth have been established.
 In recent times, science and medicine greatly sped up the trial-and-error learning process.
-One recurring theme relates to what we eat – looking back as best we can over thousands of years, it seems dietary patterns of old might have produced more healthy individuals than is often the case in some pampered Western societies of today.
+One recurring theme relates to what we eat.
+Looking back as best we can over thousands of years, it seems dietary patterns of old might have produced more healthy individuals than is frequently the case in some pampered Western societies of today.
 There should be no surprise here, and the explanation relates to the slow rate of evolution of the human animal.
 Back when our cave-dwelling ancestors were evolving to suit the food available to them, the basic bio-mechanisms were established.
-Because changes in lifestyle were extremely slow, there was time for a evolution to keep pace with mild environmental changes.
+Because changes in lifestyle were extremely slow, there was time for evolution to keep pace with mild environmental changes.
 In modern times, diets are changing rapidly and dramatically, and not always for the best.
 The bio-mechanisms in place today have not really had a chance to adjust, and research often indicates the benefits of returning to dietary habits of the past.
-One of the most serious threats to human civilisation is the fact that the environment is changing more rapidly than we can adjust via evolution.
+One of the most serious threats to human civilization is the fact that the environment is changing more rapidly than we can adjust via evolution.

 As an example, consider what factors influence the average height of humans.
 Over the last century, average height has increased a little in response to improved nutrition.
-There were noticeable dips in height related to both world wars, possibly resulting from poorer dietary conditions.
+There were noticeable dips in height related to both world wars, possibly resulting from short-term poorer dietary conditions.
 Studies have shown that the average height of humans today is slightly less than it was around 150,000 years ago ( Human Evolution ).
 The rate of increase today is slowing, suggesting there might be an inbuilt limit for the optimal height of man, and that limit was set when Homo sapiens first appeared.
-It is logical that early humans were optimised as hunters, and being tall meant they were able to run fast.
-The idea that there might be age-old inbuilt constraints on humans, has quite interesting implications.
+It is logical that early humans were optimized as hunters, and being tall meant they were able to run fast.
+The idea that there might be age-old inbuilt constraints on humans has quite interesting implications.